MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-from-the-cloud.md

 - Installation of Office in English and Japanese.
 For more details on installing additional languages, including matching the language of the client device's operating system, see  [Overview of deploying languages in Office 365 ProPlus](overview-of-deploying-languages-in-office-365-proplus.md).

-- Office installs silently on all clients.
+- Silent installation of Office on all client devices.

-- Installation of all the standard Office 365 ProPlus apps.
+- Installation of all the core Office 365 ProPlus apps.

 This article assumes that your users have local admin privileges on their client devices.
 If that is not the case, then you should use your standard deployment tools and proceses to install Office.